 We continually assess and refine our intellectual property strategies as we develop new technologies and product candidates.
 We plan to file additional patent applications based on our intellectual property strategies where appropriate, including where we seek to adapt to competition or to improve business opportunities.
 Further, we plan to file patent applications, as we consider appropriate under the circumstances, to protect new technologies that we develop.
-Our patent filing strategy typically includes seeking patent protection in the United States, the European Union and in additional countries where we believe such protection is likely to be useful, including one or more of Australia, Brazil, Canada, China, Hong Kong, India, Israel, Japan, Mexico, Macau, Russia, Singapore, and South Korea.
+Our patent filing strategy typically includes seeking patent protection in the United States, the European Union, and in additional countries where we believe such protection is likely to be useful, including one or more of Australia, Brazil, Canada, China, Hong Kong, India, Israel, Japan, Mexico, Macau, Russia, Singapore, and South Korea.

-Our owned and in-licensed patent estate as of December 31, 2018, on a worldwide basis, includes over 160 granted or pending patent applications spread over more than 25 patent families with 20 granted U.S. patents.
+Our owned and in-licensed patent estate as of December 31, 2019, on a worldwide basis, includes over 350 granted or pending patent applications spread over more than 30 patent families with 31 granted U.S. patents.
 The term of individual patents depends upon the laws of the countries in which they are obtained.
 In the countries in which we currently file, the patent term is 20 years from the earliest date of filing of a non-provisional patent application which serves as a priority application.
-However, the term of a U.S. patent may be extended to compensate for the time required to obtain regulatory approval to sell a drug (a patent term extension) or by delays encountered during patent prosecution that are caused by the USPTO (referred to as patent term adjustment).
+However, the term of a U.S. patent may be extended to compensate for the time required to obtain regulatory approval to sell a drug (a patent term extension) or by delays encountered during patent prosecution that are caused by the United States Patent and Trademark Office (USPTO) (referred to as patent term adjustment).
 For example, the Hatch-Waxman Act permits a patent term extension for FDA-approved drugs of up to five years beyond the expiration of the patent.
 The length of the patent term extension is related to the length of time the drug is under regulatory review and diligence during the review process.
 Patent term extensions cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval, and only one patent covering an approved drug or its method of use may be extended.
 A similar kind of patent extension, referred to as a Supplementary Protection Certificate, is available in Europe.
-Legal frameworks are also available in certain other jurisdictions to extend the term of a patent.
-We currently intend to seek patent term extensions on any of our issued patents in any jurisdiction where we have a qualifying patent and the extension is available; however, there is no guarantee that the applicable regulatory authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.
-Further, even if our patent is extended, the patent, including the extended portion of the patent, may be held invalid or unenforceable by a court of final jurisdiction in the United States or a foreign country.
+Legal frameworks are also available in certain other jurisdictions to extend the term of a patent, we currently intend to seek patent term extensions on any of our issued patents in any jurisdiction where we have a qualifying patent and the extension is available; however, there is no guarantee that the applicable regulatory authorities, including the FDA and the USPTO in the United States, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.
+Further, even if our patent is extended, the patent, including the extended

 Our current issued patents covering the composition of matter for our present clinical candidates trilaciclib and lerociclib will expire in 2031, exclusive of any patent term extension.
 Our current issued patents covering methods of use of trilaciclib and lerociclib will expire in 2034, exclusive of any patent term extension.
-Our in-licensed patent covering the composition of matter of our clinical candidate G1T48 will expire in 2036, exclusive of any patent term extension.
+Our in-licensed patent covering the composition of matter of our clinical candidate rintodestrant will expire in 2036, exclusive of any patent term extension.
 Our pending applications on additional methods of use of trilaciclib and lerociclib, should they issue, will expire on dates ranging from 2034 to 2039.
 We plan to file additional applications on aspects of our innovations that may have patent terms that extend beyond these dates.